syncfusion-content/blazor-docs/blazor/datagrid/excel-exporting.md

 }
 ```

-N> For proper data export from the Grid, it is essential to explicitly specify the **ID** property within the Grid.
+N> Inside the OnToolbarClick event of the Grid, the clicked toolbar button must be identified using its **ID** value.
+It is essential to explicitly specify the **ID** property within the Grid.

 ## To customize excel export